wp-cli/handbook/index.md

 A **command** is an atomic unit of WP-CLI functionality. `wp plugin install` ([doc](https://wp-cli.org/commands/plugin/install/)) is one command. `wp plugin activate` ([doc](https://wp-cli.org/commands/plugin/activate/)) is another.

 WP-CLI comes with dozens of commands.
 It's easier than it looks to create a custom WP-CLI command.
 Read the [commands cookbook](https://wp-cli.org/docs/commands-cookbook/) to learn more.
+Browse the [internal API docs](http://wp-cli.org/docs/internal-api/) to discovery a variety of helpful functions you can use in your custom WP-CLI command.

 ## Contributing